muarshad01/Docker_and_Kubernetes/16_Kubernetes_Production_Deployment.md

 ## 250: The Deployment Process

-1. Create a Github Repo
+* Create a `GitHub` Repo
-2. Tie repo to 'Travis CI Service'
+* Tie Repo to `Travis CI Service`
--- Travis CI will be incharge of building our images and pushing them off to DockerHub; To also deploy our application to Kubernetes cluster
+    - Travis CI will be in-charge of building our images and pushing them off to `DockerHub`;
+    - To also deploy our application to Kubernetes cluster
-3. Create Google Cloud project
+* Create Google Cloud project
-4. Enable billing for the project
+* Enable billing for the project
-5. Add deployment scripts to the repo
+* Add deployment scripts to the Repo

 ***